 The mother box explanation during this scene was absurd.
 Turning the planet into copies of the user’s homeworld.
 Seems a little underwhelming.

 Stoked to see 300’s Leonidas in the role of Ares during this fight sequence.
 Glad Snyder saw fit to allow him to come back.

 Those arrows and blasts made Darkseid look like a bitch.

 The blood was an interesting touch.
 I didn’t hate that, but it seemed pretty gratuitous.
 Like everyone had the structural integrity of a water balloon

 Probably would have made more sense for Zeus to just take all the mother boxes to the homeworld of the gods.
 Especially since the humans just dug a three-foot hole and dropped the box in like they were burying the family dog in their backyard.

-When we finally get to Ezra Miller’s Barry Allen, easily my most favorite character, I don’t like his intro as some neurotic spazz.
+When we finally get to Ezra Miller’s Barry Allen, easily my favorite character, I don’t like his intro as some neurotic spazz.
 It doesn’t fit the character at first and it was tolerable in the Whedon cut but it’s a bit much in this one.
-Also, the blue lightning is cool, but they should’ve done with his signature yellow.
+Also, the blue lightning is cool, but they should’ve done it with his signature yellow.
 RIP Barry’s shoes.
 This was the best use of the slow-mo CGI, though.
 It makes sense from a plot point of view and from a visual perspective.